webcoyote/TubeGate/README.md

 3. Toggle default filters on/off
 4. Browse YouTube - matching videos will be automatically hidden

+## Privacy

+TubeGate respects your privacy.
+All filtering happens locally in your browser, and no data is collected or transmitted.
+Your filter keywords and settings are stored only on your device (or optionally synced via Chrome Sync if you choose).

+For more details, see our [Privacy Policy](PRIVACY.md).

 ## License

 Apache License, Version 2.0